 Emphasis of Matter

-1. As described in Note 38 (39) to the Financial Statements, the company has classified certain Loans given aggregating to Rs.
-87,366.57 Lacs required to be classified as stage III /Non-Performing Assets (NPA) as stage II / Standard in terms of interim order of Hon'ble High Court of Andhra Pradesh.
+1. As described in Note 38 (40) to the Standalone Financial Statements, the company has classified certain Loans given aggregating to ' 1,202.21 crore required to be classified as stage III /Non-Performing Assets (NPA) as stage II / Standard in terms of interim order of Hon'ble High Court of Andhra Pradesh and Hon'ble High Court of Delhi.
 The statutory disclosures have been made accordingly.
 However, as a matter of prudence, interest income on such accounts becoming NPA in terms of prudential norms of RBI has been recognized on collection basis and allowance for impairment loss has been made in accounts accordingly.

 Key audit matters